Sorry, today's free pick is not available at this time. Please check back soon.

 Purchase a subscription to receive ALL of Zack Cimini's pick analysis and advice.

 View Cart View Purchase Clicking "Cancel" will cancel this subscription from automatically renewing when it expires.
 Clicking "Auto Renew" will enable this subscription to automatically renew when it expires.
 Get access to ALL of Zack's picks, analysis and advice for 31 days.
 All Sports Monthly

 View Cart View Purchase Clicking "Cancel" will cancel this subscription from automatically renewing when it expires.
 Clicking "Auto Renew" will enable this subscription to automatically renew when it expires.
-Get access to ALL of Zack's 2018 MLB Regular Season picks (NOW $300 OFF!
-Regular Price $999).
-MLB Regular Season
+Get access to ALL of Zack's 2019 MLB Regular Season picks [SAVE $200 up until March 27th!]
+MLB Regular Season (Early Bird Sale)

 View Cart View Purchase Clicking "Cancel" will cancel this subscription from automatically renewing when it expires.
 Clicking "Auto Renew" will enable this subscription to automatically renew when it expires.
-Get access to ALL of Zack's MLB picks for the next 60 days [LIMITED TIME SPECIAL!
-Expires July 19th].
-MLB *Summer Special*
+Get access to ALL of Zack's 2019 NCAAB March Mayhem picks from March 19th right through the National Championship on April 8th.
+March Mayhem

 Cimini's Take on NBA Slam Dunk Contest

 Zack has a free play offering for this weekends dunk contest.

 Since the age of 16, Zack Cimini has had a hand in the sports handicapping field.
 His early starts involved being a ghostwriter for a former prominent Vegas based company.
 After graduating from college in 2007 he entered the field of retail management.
 A beneficial experience that truly had no shortcuts.
 The job had a crucial benefit of a three on and three off schedule that allowed him to reshape and hone in on his handicapping techniques.